 The effects of your WHY can trickle down into every area of your business.
-Your WHY is an important tool in to use in your brand and branding, I’ll explain this a little later on.
+Your WHY is an important tool in to use to build a fulfilling and impactful business that you LOVE.. but I’ll explain this a little later on.

 Finding out your WHY can be a tough task, so I’ve attempted to break it down into bite-sized steps.
-I have clients the ponder this for weeks and months before arriving at their WHY.
 It’s not something that you should rush – but is such a valuable process from both a personal and business perspective.

 Step 1: Watch the TedX Talk

 Simon Sinek is the author of Start With Why, and his amazing TED talk is about how great leaders inspire action.
 It is 18 minutes long, but an extremely good use of your time.
 All my clients love it and often thank me for showing it to them!
 I’m sure you will too.